iluvjava/Maths/Notebook 2.0/Helmholtz Equation in a Sphere.md

 And to read this we at least need to recognize the Bessel's equation when it popped up, which can be read more on [[Bessel's Equation]].

+And in this file, we will also be introduced to the **Lengendre Equation**, which is similar to the Bessel's equation, it's pretty complicated.

 ---
 ### **Intro**